casdoor/casdoor-website/docs/how-to-connect/mcp/overview.md

 ---
-title: MCP Server Overview
+title: MCP server overview
-description: Introduction to Casdoor's Model Context Protocol (MCP) server
+description: Use Casdoor’s MCP server for programmatic access via JSON-RPC 2.0.
 keywords: [MCP, Model Context Protocol, API, automation, JSON-RPC]
 authors: [hsluoyz]
 ---

-Casdoor provides a Model Context Protocol (MCP) server at `/api/mcp` that enables programmatic management of applications and other resources through a standardized JSON-RPC 2.0 interface.
-MCP servers expose tools that AI assistants and other clients can use to interact with your Casdoor instance.
+Casdoor exposes a **Model Context Protocol (MCP)** server at `/api/mcp`.
+Clients (e.g. AI assistants or automation tools) can call it over JSON-RPC 2.0 to manage applications, users, and other resources without using Casdoor’s REST API directly.

 ## What is MCP?

-The Model Context Protocol is a JSON-RPC 2.0 protocol that defines a standard way for clients (like AI assistants or automation tools) to discover and invoke tools provided by servers.
-Casdoor's MCP implementation allows clients to manage applications, users, and other resources without needing to understand Casdoor's specific REST API structure.
+MCP is a JSON-RPC 2.0 protocol for discovering and calling tools provided by a server.
+Casdoor’s MCP server exposes tools so clients can manage Casdoor resources in a standard way.

 ## Getting Started